-I am a backend software engineer at an agricultural tech start-up.
+I am a backend software engineer based in Denver, Colorado.
 More important than the technologies I already know is my experience learning new languages and software – because I can, because they’re new, and because they might make me better at the ones I already know.
 If I were not doing what I am, I hope I’d be doing something even nerdier.

 Backend developer supporting compact weather and crop sensor devices.
-Build and maintain APIs for users, front end, and devices; refactored and expanded command-line admin client; designed and implemented: automated behavior and data quality tests for devices in factory, wrapper API for internal access to database, and automated csv data exports; contributed to defining and implementing access permissions defaults and enforcement.
+Built and maintained APIs for users, front end, and devices; refactored and expanded command-line admin client; designed and implemented: automated behavior and data quality tests for devices in factory, wrapper API for internal access to database, and automated csv data exports; contributed to defining and implementing access permissions defaults and enforcement.

 Skills: Python, AWS, MongoDB, PostgreSQL, Serverless, Flask, Luigi, REST, JSON, Docker, Bash